j4321/juliette.monsel/source/Research.rst

 the book `Thermodynamics in the quantum regime: fundamental aspects and new directions <https://link.springer.com/book/10.1007/978-3-319-99046-0>`_
 (most of the chapters can also be found on arXiv) for a review of the field.

-My research mainly focus on the thermodynamics of quantum open systems, in regimes relevant for experimental implementations.
-My background is mostly quantum optics but I am currently also investigating electronic transport.
+My research mainly focus on the thermodynamics of quantum open systems, in regimes relevant for experimental implementations, both in quantum optics and quantum transport.

 - PhD dissertation: `Quantum Thermodynamics and Optomechanics <https://tel.archives-ouvertes.fr/tel-02517050>`_